ecmwf/ecflow/Doc/online/glossary.rst

          :term:`ecflow_client`  --complete    Sets the :term:`task` to the :term:`complete` :term:`status`
          ===================================  ======================================================

       The following environment variables must be set for the child commands.
-ECF_NODE, ECF_NAME ,ECF_PASS  and ECF_RID.
+ECF_HOST, ECF_NAME ,ECF_PASS  and ECF_RID.
 See :term:`ecflow_client`.